Montelukast Patient Tips

 How it works

-- Montelukast inhibits bronchoconstriction (narrowing of the airways resulting in breathing difficulties) and may be used in the treatment of asthma or allergic rhinitis.
+- Montelukast inhibits bronchoconstriction (which is the narrowing of the airways resulting in breathing difficulties) and may be used in the treatment of asthma or allergic rhinitis.

 - Montelukast belongs to the class of medicines known as leukotriene receptor antagonists (LTRAs).